 During the Clinical Practicum, the Regional Clinical Faculty (RCF) is the student's academic and clinical advisor.
-The RCF is available as needed and will communicate with the student and preceptor at least twice each month.
+The RCF is available as needed and will communicate with the student twice a month and as indicated t.
 These contacts must be prearranged and adhered to by mutual agreement between the student and the RCF.
-Professional behavior is expected and the student is required to be accessible for or initiate phone contact and must return calls as the RCF requests.
-RCFs are clinicians who generally work for FNU part-time and may not be available instantly.
-If an issue becomes urgent and the RCF is unavailable, the student should contact the Clinical Director.
+Professional behavior is expected in all communication and will adhere to FNU Communication Policy.
+The RCFs responsibilities require frequent travel therefore all meetings should be scheduled.
+If an urgent issue occurres and the RCF is unavailable, the student should contact the Clinical Director.